LibraryBeales/marinemarine/index.md

 ## Entity Recognition

-Holding spoace for something using SpaCy.
+Holding spaCe for something using SpaCy.

 ## Authors